hdzierz/Report_BAF/untitled.md

 # Progress Towards Impact

-- The largest impct of this project is the enhancement of communication between the research community and IKS.
+- The largest impact of this project is the enhancement of communication between the research community and IKS.
 Particulalry the travel to North Carolina brought these two groups much closer together.
 A good sign was that Eric Burgeneo brought milestone 7 to the project which will make a big diference to how computational research ins done at PFR.
-- WE also achieved an increased awareness of the importance of data and its efficient management to PFR.
+- We also achieved an increased awareness of the importance of data and its efficient management to PFR.
 This item is hard to prove.
 WE have to rely on th feedback we get from the reearch community which has only been positive so far.
 - Agreeing on, and formalising the principles and messages constitutes a major step forward.
 - Following these pribicples will make it now possible to work with clear purpose towards implementing these guiding principles.
 - The implementation of a Globus hub as well as powerPlant SE allows now to transfer data to/form PFR servers at much higher rates as from a user's desktop (up to 10-15MB/sec instead of 200-300KB/s).